glitex-interns-june-2023/habapay-api/README.md

 Welcome to HabaPay API documentation.
 HabaPay API is a RESTful API that uses JSON for serialization and JWT for authentication.
-All request and response keys follow a snake_case naming convention.
+All request and response keys follow a `snake_case` naming convention.

-Below are the avaialble endopoints and their usage.
+Below are the available endpoints and their usage.

 ## Table of Contents